Are UK bonuses taxed?

 Quite a difference from the original £7000.

-The key to working out what bonus you’ll actually receive is to know your tax brackets.
+The key to working out what bonus you’ll actually take home is to know your tax brackets.

 Check out the government website for the current income tax rates.